Last Updated on June 28, 2022

 Needless to say that you will find many tutorials online and offline, saying that you don’t have to sand or you don’t need to sand.
 In addition to that, there are also primers and paints that advertise that you don’t need to sand.

 In spite of these tutorials and advertisements, what we have learned from our research is that for any painting job sanding is a must.
 You can start sanding your project surface with 150-grit sandpaper and if you need you may go for 180-grit sandpaper.

 2. Cleaning any Residue:

 After finishing the sanding on your project surface, use a tack cloth to remove the residue on the surface.
-We recommend not using any paper towel as well as not thinking about whether you should use a lint-free cloth.
-From our experience, we recommend you to just use tack cloth!
+We recommend not using any paper towels as well as not thinking about whether you should use a lint-free cloth.
+From our experience, we recommend you just use tack cloth!

 Look for a location that is well ventilated and you will have enough space to spray, without getting paint on other household items.
 You should always wear a mask as well.